ARION

 “Thanks, Rod.”

-Although there were now light poles lining a few streets of Tellus Mater, there were not so many to illuminate the town out to the perimeter fences.
+Although there were now light poles lining a few streets of Tellus Mater, there were not so many to illuminate the town all out to the perimeter fences.
 Even when full, the two small moons did not reflect much light either, but on nights when they were not visible at all, or the sky was overcast as it was this time, the darkness was so complete that it could almost be felt.

-Within that Stygian darkness, four indistinct shadows crept quietly out away from the fences to stay out of reach of the sensors they knew were there.
+Within that Stygian night, four indistinct shadows crept quietly out away from the fences to stay out of reach of the sensors they knew were there.
 An hour earlier, they had snuck out through the South Gate and took their time down on all fours making their way around toward the crater lake.

-Their purpose was anything but honorable, and while only one of them had actually been a close associate of the bobcat, they all believed that he had died under some nefarious experiment that was conveniently contrived to help all the poor furmen.
+Their purpose was anything but honorable, and while only one of them had actually been a close associate of the bobcat, they all believed that Carson had died under some nefarious experiment that was conveniently contrived to help all the poor furmen.
 While none of them had been able to get into the armory to sneak out firearms, each of them possessed items that could be used as weapons to bludgeon the unsuspecting aliens, accompanied by fire-starters to burn their station to the ground.

 They spoke to one another only in whispers and only when necessary as they made their way under the cover of darkness, but there were green glowing lamps outside of the Sori domes that helped them pinpoint their destination.
 What they could not see, however, were the proximity sensors freshly placed around the domes, and as they got closer to the mark, a series of sharply brilliant LED lamps lit up the very spot where the four creepers were momentarily blinded.

-Hidden guards swarmed out of the darkness toward them, and before the creepers could get reoriented and escape, each of them were shot with a compressed gas-propelled mercy round.
+Hidden guards swarmed out of the darkness toward them, and before the creepers could get reoriented and escape, each of them were shot with a compressed, gas-propelled mercy round.
 These tiny medical darts were just powerful enough to penetrate a furman’s pelt and break the skin beneath to administer a swift-acting drug, and it dropped them in their tracks without anyone having to engage claws or fangs.
 The four sleeping forms would drowse for a couple of hours and wake up later in lock-up with little more than a headache.

 He only let them know that those who were captured were subdued, but he did not mention that only mercy darts had been used, nor did he release their names.
 If anyone else contemplated a raid on the research station, he wanted them to believe they could be shot for their actions.
 This was serious business.

 When the colony command team faced the creepers from the night before, none of the captive predators looked repentant of their actions, only indignant that they had been caught.
-There were three males and one female locked up in the two unoccupied jail cells, and secured upon the right leg of each prisoner was an ankle monitor that Arion had printed with the fabricators during the night.
+There were three males and one female locked up in the two unoccupied jail cells, and secured upon the right leg of each prisoner was an ankle monitor that Arion had fabricated during the night.
 Trina Barron sat quietly upon the bunk in her own cell, her knees drawn up to her chin and her long tail wrapped around her ankles as she waited for the drama to unfold.

 “We’re going to hold you here for a few days so you can reflect upon your actions,” Ethan informed the ocelot’s new cellmates, “and then you will be placed under my supervision for hard labor in the city — duration to be determined.”
 He gave them an ursine sneer and added, “What I plan for you will be rather disagreeable, so I hope those enhanced noses of yours aren’t too sensitive to foul odors.”